Ingmar De Vos: Equestrian organisation management career

-In 2014, Ingmar De Vos became Vice-President of the International Horse Sports Confederation (IHSC), an umbrella body created by the FEI and the International Federation of Horseracing Authorities (IFHA) – the first formal vehicle for cooperation between the world’s leading governing bodies for equestrian sport.
-He served as IHSC President from December 2019 to April 2022, and will once again take on the role of IHSC Vice-President for a two year period.

 Fédération Equestre Internationale

 Ingmar De Vos joined the FEI as Secretary General in 2011 during the second presidential term of HRH Princess Haya.
 During his time as Secretary General he worked closely with HRH Princess Haya, implementing a number of reforms to improve lines of communication with the National Federations and stakeholders.
 One of the key steps in this process was the creation of the FEI Sports Forum in 2012 to provide a platform for all stakeholders to discuss matters relating to the sport in an open and transparent manner.

 He was also instrumental in the restructuring of FEI's Commercial strategy which subsequently resulted in the signing of the organisation's biggest commercial deal with the Swiss watchmakers, Longines.

 Following the decision of FEI President HRH Princess Haya not to run for a third term, Ingmar De Vos stepped forward as one of six candidates.
 The Presidential election took place at the 2014 FEI General Assembly in Baku, Azerbaijan where De Vos was elected in the first round of voting.
 A total of 131 National Federations voted:

 Note: The two other candidates, Ulf Helgstrand (DEN) and Javier Revuelta del Peral (ESP) withdrew from the election process prior to the vote.

 Ingmar De Vos' Presidential manifesto focused on five main pillars: "Serving our community", "Sport: our core business", "Equestrian Sport in the Olympics", "FEI Solidarity" and "Horses as our Partners".
 These five pillars will serve as his blueprint for the four-year presidential term.
 De Vos' manifesto speech prior to his election can be seen here.